luca037/SimpleSimplex/README.md

 - Dual Simplex
 - Cutting Plane
 - Branch & Bound

-All the pseudocode are based on the book "Introduction to Mathematical Optimization".
+All the pseudocodes are based on the book "Introduction to Mathematical Optimization".